 This is the transcript of the 2015 Graduation Speech for Counselor Education I didn’t give.
-I should note, I wasn’t really invited to deliver a speech, but since I’m in Absarokee and can’t attend graduation, I’m pretending this is the speech I would have given.
+Of course, I wasn’t invited to deliver a speech, but since I’m in Absarokee and can’t attend graduation, I’m pretending this is the speech I would have given.
 In other words, I’m making all this up.

-Graduation speeches are supposed to be lightly profound with a substantial dose of inspiration.
-Well . . . this one, not so much.
+Traditional graduation speeches are supposed to be lightly profound with a dose of inspiration.
+This one, not so much.

 Seriously?
 Like you didn’t know this speech would be different?

-After all, two years ago (or maybe three or four years ago for some of you who are extra special), you all enrolled in a graduate program in . . .
+Two years ago (or maybe three or four years ago for some of you who are extra special), you all enrolled in a graduate program in . . .
 COUNSELING.
-Basically, what I’m saying is that something in your rational brain snapped and you let an empathic, compassionate, impulse to help others for the rest of your life take over and start making your BIG life decisions for you.
+What I’m saying is that something in your rational brain snapped and you let an empathic, compassionate, impulse to help others for the rest of your life take over and start making your BIG life decisions for you.
 You know you did.
 And your family and friends know you did.
 I’m just naming the elephant in the room by saying it in public

 My point is, you’re just DIFFERENT and unless your faculty forgot to tell you, you should know that by now.
 And my other point is: that’s why you should have known this would be YET ANOTHER LECTURE and not some sappy, emotionally inspiring speech.
 And the reason for this is that in the business you’ve chosen to practice . . . learning NEVER ENDS . . . and so I don’t want to give any of you the wrong impression that somehow graduating means you get to stop learning.
 You don’t.
 I’m here to tell you that.